 - Carefully inspect and palpate each limb for tenderness, crepitation, or abnormal movement.
-If the patient is cooperative ask him or her to move the limbs in response to command in preference to passive movement in the first instance. - Adequately splint any injuries.
+If the patient is cooperative ask him or her to move the limbs in response to command in preference to passive movement in the first instance.
+Assess neurovascular status of each limb. - Adequately splint any injuries.